fbpx

 Hyperion is a relatively new company.
 Founded in 2011, it prides itself as a “leader in hydrogen tech.” and is currently dabbling in the energy and aerospace industries.
 Just recently, it shared its intention of bringing hydrogen power to vehicles.
 Despite the inherent challenges in storage and infrastructure, hydrogen is an abundant source of clean energy.
 This is probably the reason why Hyperion’s push for its use seems justified.

-Just recently, the company gave a sneak peak of its upcoming hypercar, the XP1.
+Just recently, the company gave a sneak peek of its upcoming hypercar, the XP1.
 While several other carmakers have already made vehicles with hydrogen propulsion, nobody has done anything as ambitious as what this Orange County-based company is trying to pull off.
 But is the XP1 any good?

 If this thing has zero emissions, what are those exhaust pipes for?
 PHOTOS FROM HYPERION